harshj200230/NewsApp/README.md

 ## Deployment

-Its ready to go :)
+1. Clone the repository

-just clone the repository
+2. add your news API key in the code